 Researching the material qualities of Mendeleev’s periodical table Nicolai Howalt made specific use of the printmaking media for the realisation of Gold 79Au #1.
-The fusion of photogravure and photoetching allowed this combined technique work to acquire a new material sensitivity.
+The fusion of photogravure and photo etching allowed this combined technique work to acquire a new material sensitivity.

-Choosing the way of experimentation Nicolai Howalt’s next project with the studio tried to push even further the technical boundaries of photoetching.
-By adopting a method that combines the newest technological printing methods with traditional intaglio processes, Herbarium, a series of six etchings was produced.
-The photoetchings are a crystallized image of plant specimens that over the course of centuries invaded the Danish flora.
-Interestingly, however, the artwork is not perceived as dried plant specimens mounted on paper.
+Choosing the way of experimentation Nicolai Howalt’s next project with Printer’s Proof tried to push even further the technical boundaries of photo etching.
+By adopting a method that combines the newest technological UV-printing methods with traditional intaglio processes, Herbarium, a series of six etchings was produced.
+Nicolai Howalt’s photo etchings are a crystallized image of plant specimens that over the course of centuries invaded the Danish flora.
+Interestingly, however, Nicolai Howalt’s artwork is not perceived as dried plant specimens mounted on paper.
 The use of the metal pigment allowed those pages selected from the dictionaries of the plant kingdom to acquire the status of a fossil – a trace of past geological times.

 Each photo etching in Nicolai Howalt’s series Herbarium records the fragile state of the photo-documented plant while the transparency of the petals makes them appear ghost-like.
 Even with the meticulous scientific notation on the margins, those works seem to be detached from real-time and space.

 Nicolai Howalt, born 1970, Copenhagen, Denmark.
 Lives and works in Copenhagen, Denmark.

 He graduated from Fatamorgana Danish School of Art Photography, Copenhagen (DK).